Tag Archives: Sheryl

 Such are my memories of thirty years ago this week.
 Though I know the principal event only from others’ accounts, I endured its aftermath, and it has shadowed my life and my friends’ lives for three decades.
 At the heart of even a familiar story, there is always something more to discover, and it is worthwhile, perhaps, to ponder it anew from time to time and, with T. S. Eliot, go back to where we started and “know the place for the first time.”

 On June 1, 1988, I graduated from the University of Tennessee at Knoxville.
 Neither my parents nor either of my brothers attended; I had no relatives there at all.
-This was a painful topic in my family for many years, but they are all gone now, and I can speak of it.
+This was a painful topic in my family for many years, but they are all gone now,1 and I can speak of it.
 It was sad and disappointing, but it could not be avoided, and they meant no harm.
-I probably would not have participated in the ceremony at all had not my girlfriend, Sheryl Moore,1 insisted that I do so and that she would be there for me, as she was.
-Sheryl watched the ceremony.
-I assume she took photos; I would give anything to have them now, but I don’t.
+I probably would not have participated in the ceremony at all had not my girlfriend, Sheryl Moore,2 insisted that I do so and that she would be there for me, as she was.
+Sheryl attended the ceremony, for which she had even bought a new dress.
+I assume she took photos that day.
+I would give anything to have them now, but I don’t.
 She hugged me and later treated me to dinner.
 Memphis State University’s law school had accepted me for the fall term, and as graduation gifts Sheryl gave me a leather briefcase and a dark blue, beautifully bound copy of Black’s Law Dictionary.

 Eleven weeks later, my friend Tommy Baer was murdered just a few feet from what had been my bedroom door.